nuxeo/doc.nuxeo.com-client-java/src/java/document.md

 APIs below are available to update document:
 - updateDocument which takes a document (with an id)

-During the update, only dirty properties detected on client side will be sent to server.
+During the update, only dirty properties detected on client side are sent to the server.

 Let's update our note:
 ```java